ghowa/bandera-scripts/README.md

 All data was collected between 10-03-2013 and 30-03-2013.
 Additional YouTube data was collected in September 2013.

 ## Content
+*Folders*

-[pythonScripts] Folder containing the python scripts for processing YouTube videos [rFunctions] Folder containing required scripts (these are run in the background) [TextViz images] Folder containing images obtained by visualising significant differences between aggregate texts [tweetData] Folder containing raw and processed tweets data, and texts of tweets divided by language [wikiData] Folder containing translated documents of Wikipedia discussions about Bandera [youtubeData] Folder containing raw and processed data from YouTube about videos featuring Bandera [youtubePlots] Folder containing the resulting plots from the python scripts
+- [pythonScripts] Folder containing the python scripts for processing YouTube videos
+- [rFunctions] Folder containing required scripts (these are run in the background)
+- [TextViz images] Folder containing images obtained by visualising significant differences between aggregate texts
+- [tweetData] Folder containing raw and processed tweets data, and texts of tweets divided by language
+- [wikiData] Folder containing translated documents of Wikipedia discussions about Bandera
+- [youtubeData] Folder containing raw and processed data from YouTube about videos featuring Bandera
+- [youtubePlots] Folder containing the resulting plots from the python scripts

+*files*
-README.txt - this file
+- README.txt - this file
-textComparison.R - R script to process wikipedia data tweetsData.R -  R script to process the twitter data tweetsStats.R - R script to visualise the twitter data youTube.R - R script to process and visualise the youtube data
+- textComparison.R - R script to process wikipedia data
+- tweetsData.R -  R script to process the twitter data
+- tweetsStats.R - R script to visualise the twitter data
+- youTube.R - R script to process and visualise the youtube data

 ++++++++++++++++